mixmastamyk/prn/readme.rst

 It won't make changes until you are happy with the results and pass the execute flag.
-It won't rename files to destinations that already exist, and will notify you right away when they do.
+It won't rename files to destinations that already exist, and will notify you beforehand when they do.
 Despite its version number it has been used for (pushing two) decades now.

 However, as mentioned it was ported recently to Python3.